sayantangkhan/word-problem-cuda/README.md

 ### General todo
 - [ ] Move FSAs to device constant memory
 - [ ] Run benchmarks on other hyperbolic groups like the Von Dyck groups
+- [ ] Test that ShortLex is closed under inversion

 ### Multiplier todo
-- [ ] Modify multiplier to return length of word
+- [x] Modify multiplier to return length of word
 - [ ] Write variant that can multiply with words of length at most 2 delta

 ### Concatenator todo